-- Whisk together eggs, raw caster sugar, vanilla and salt until pale and sugar has dissolved.
+- Whisk together eggs, raw caster sugar, vanilla and salt until pale and sugar have dissolved.

 - Sift together flour and malt powder.

-- Mix cooled, molten chocolate into egg mix.
-Gently stir in flour mix, and lastly the chopped chocolate (use serrated knife to chop chocolate).
+- Mix cooled molten chocolate into the egg mix.
+Gently stir in the flour mixture and chopped chocolate (use a serrated knife to chop chocolate).

-- Pour into lined tin.
-Place in oven for 15-20 minutes or until top of cake is firm.
-Take care not to over bake – the centre should still be slightly soft.
+- Pour into the lined tin.
+Place in the oven for 15-20 minutes or until the top of the cake is firm.
+Take care not to overbake!
+The centre should still be slightly soft.

 The caramel sauce is really an optional extra.
 I like to serve mine with whipped cream to contrast to the sweetness of the brownie.